HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

 This will allow you to put you mailer views in `services/admin/app/views/admin/mailer`.

-## Are plugions future proof?
+## Are plugins future proof?

 If you're moving towards Rails 3/4, then going with a plugin-based solution might seem like going backwards.
 Plugins can easily be changed to work with both Rails 3 and 4.
 One method of doing that is covered [here](http://matt.coneybeare.me/how-to-convert-simple-rails-23-style-plugins/).

-Another solution is to reorganse the plugin into a Rails engine structure and make it work more like a full-fledged Rails app on it's own.
+Another solution is to reorganise the plugin into a Rails engine structure and make it work more like a full-fledged Rails app on it's own.

 ## Conclusion

-Whilst Rails 2 plugins are not as neat and full-featured as Engines in Rails 3, they can be used to break down a large application into separate parts.
+While Rails 2 plugins are not as neat and full-featured as Engines in Rails 3, they can be used to break down a large application into separate parts.
 The extraction is pretty straightforward and leaves you with a common place for domain logic, as opposed to having to search through the `app` folder.

-Another neat benefit is you get to split your test suite and can save development and testing time by only needing to run the tests relevant for your changes.
+Splitting your test suite is another neat benefit and can save development and testing time by only needing to run the tests relevant for your changes.

 If you hit any issues with this approach, please do get in touch.
 Go forth and refactor!